core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 [^replace-hex]: RFC Ed.: Since the number for "docpath" was not assigned at the time of writing, we
     used the hex `ff 0a` (in decimal 65290; from the private use range of SvcParamKeys) throughout this section.
 Before publication, please replace `ff 0a` with the hexadecimal representation of the final value assigned by IANA in this section.
+Please remove this paragraph after that.

 A typical SVCB resource record response for a DoC server at the root path "/" of the server looks like the following (the "docpath" SvcParam is the last 4 bytes `ff 0a 00 00` in the binary):